What were the significant events in planning and development in Vancouver in 2017?

 - Does the relocation of Emily Carr University of Art + Design and the start of consultation on a new vision for Granville Island mark a turning point in development of the city’s top tourism destination?

-- The significance of the appointment of the city’s Resilience Officer as part of the Rockefeller 100 Resilient Cities, the delegation of authority to the city engineer for bike lanes and parking policy in the West End were among the milestone contenders that were hotly debated.
+- The significance of the appointment of the city’s Resilience Officer as part of the Rockefeller 100 Resilient Cities, the delegation of authority to the city engineer for complete streets and parking policy in the West End were among the milestone contenders that were hotly debated.